sakaki-/gentoo-on-rpi-64bit/README.md

 * It is a similar story with the Mozilla Thunderbird mail client.
 Its `bindist`-compliant developer edition (installed on the image) is named 'Earlybird'.
   * Claws Mail has also been pre-installed on the image, if you want a lighter-weight, but still fully featured, mail client.

 * By default, the image uses the Pi's [VC4 GPU](https://wiki.gentoo.org/wiki/Raspberry_Pi_VC4) acceleration in X, which has reasonable support in the 4.10.y kernel and the supplied userspace (via `media-libs/mesa` etc.) Note however that this is still work in progress, so you may experience issues with certain applications.
 The image uses the mixed-mode [`vc4-fkms-v3d`](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=159853) overlay / driver (see `/boot/config.txt`).
 On my RPi3 at least, a `glxgears` score of ~1000fps can be obtained on an unloaded system  (~400fps on a loaded desktop) - in the same ballbark as the non-free Raspbian driver.
-Incidentally, in normal use the main load is the Xfce window manager's compositor - try turning it off to see (via <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>Window Manager Tweaks</kbd>, `Compositor` tab) .
+Incidentally, in normal use the main load is the Xfce window manager's compositor - try turning it off to see (via <kbd>Applications</kbd>&rarr;<kbd>Settings</kbd>&rarr;<kbd>Window Manager Tweaks</kbd>, <kbd>Compositor</kbd> tab) .
 YMMV - if you experience problems with this setup (or find that e.g. your system is stuck on the 'rainbow square' at boot time after a kernel update), you can fall-back to the standard framebuffer mode by commenting out the `dtoverlay=vc4-fkms-v3d` line in `/boot/config.txt` (i.e., the file `config.txt` located in the microSD card's first partition).
    > Both VLC and SMPlayer have been pre-installed on the image, and they will both make use of accelerated (Mesa/gl) playback.
 Because of incompatibilities and periodic crashes when using it, XVideo (xv) mode has been disabled in the X server (`/etc/X11/xorg.conf.d/50-disable-Xv.conf`); this doesn't really impinge on usability.
 I have found VLC to perform slightly better than SMPlayer, but YMMV.
-NB: **if you find playback too slow**, it is always worth **disabling the window manager's compositor** (see point immediately above) as a first step.
+NB: **if you find video playback framerates too slow**, it is always worth **disabling the window manager's compositor** (see point immediately above) as a first step.

 * ALSA sound on the system is operative and routed by default through the headphone jack on the Pi.
 If you connect a sound-capable HDMI monitor (or television) sound should automatically also play through that device (in parallel) - at the moment there is only one 'master' volume control available.

+* If you are using the Pi-Top image, and have one or more pi-topSPEAKER units plugged in, the HDMI audio stream will [automatically play](#ptspeaker) though these.
+You should also be able to change the [screen backlight brightness](#ptbrightness) using the [keyboard buttons](#ptkeycuts), see the [remaining battery charge](#ptbattery) in the top panel, and find that the when you shut down your system, the hub [powers off](#ptpoweroff) your Pi-Top properly.

 * The frequency governor is switched to `ondemand` (from the default, `powersave`), for better performance, as of version 1.0.1.
 This is managed by the `sys-apps/rpi3-ondemand-cpufreq` package (see [below](#ondemand)).
 * `PermitRootLogin yes` has explicitly been set in `/etc/ssh/sshd_config`, and `sshd` is present in the `default` runlevel.
 This is for initial convenience only - feel free to adopt a more restrictive configuration.